Book Club - Mobile App Feature

 Competitive Analysis

 Many apps today focus specificially on music, podcasts, audiobooks, and even ebooks, while others offer a range of diverse content.
-In this analysis, I was interested in digital products that primarily offered audiobooks and podcasts, matching what Audible provides its users.
+In this analysis, I was interested in digital products that primarily offered audiobooks and podcasts.
 Competitors in this space and those my respondents used most often were Audible, Spotify, Apple Books/Podcasts, Scribd, and Libby.

 Spotify Sharing Options